dotnet/docs-maui/docs/ios/platform-specifics/page-safe-area-layout.md

 The `Page.On<iOS>` method specifies that this platform-specific will only run on iOS.
 The `Page.SetUseSafeArea` method, in the `Microsoft.Maui.Controls.PlatformConfiguration.iOSSpecific` namespace, controls whether the safe area layout guide is disabled.

 > [!NOTE]
 > The <xref:Microsoft.Maui.Controls.Layout> class defines a <xref:Microsoft.Maui.Controls.Layout.IgnoreSafeArea> property that ensures that content is positioned on an area of the screen that is safe for all iOS devices.
-This property can be set to `false` on any layout class, such as a <xref:Microsoft.Maui.Controls.Grid> or <Microsoft.Maui.Controls.StackLayout>, to perform the equivalent of this platform-specific.
+This property can be set to `true` on any layout class, such as a <xref:Microsoft.Maui.Controls.Grid> or <xref:Microsoft.Maui.Controls.StackLayout>, to perform the equivalent of this platform-specific.